๐Ÿ“ŠAdvanced Communication Research Methods

 Non-Probability Sampling Methods

-These methods do not give every population member a chance of selection, which means results cannot be generalized to the population through statistical inference.
+These methods do not give every population member a known chance of selection, which means results cannot be generalized to the population through statistical inference.
 The AP exam frequently tests whether you can identify these as sources of bias.

 Convenience Sample

-• Quick and inexpensive but produces selection bias because the accessible group likely differs systematically from the population
+• Quick and inexpensive but produces selection bias because the accessible group likely differs systematically from the population.

 Voluntary Response Sample